-When you're convicted of a crime you face potential punishments that include a fine and incarceration.
+When you're convicted of a crime, you face potential punishments that include a fine and incarceration.
 However, courts can also impose a probation sentence in lieu of, or in addition to, fines and jail or prison time.
-When a court orders you to serve probation, it essentially agrees to let you serve your sentence while remaining out of jail or prison, but only while under strict rules that you must obey.
+When a court orders you to serve probation, it essentially agrees to let you serve your sentence while remaining in the community but only while under strict rules that you must obey.
 A probation violation can occur whenever you violate one of the imposed terms.

-When a court orders probation, it allows those convicted of a crime to remain relatively free, or at least much more free than they would be had the court ordered them to serve time in jail or prison.
-Probation sentences are a type of punishment and they are not voluntary.
-A person sentenced to probation must serve the entire probation period and comply with any limitations imposed.
+When a court orders probation, it allows those convicted of a crime to remain relatively free, or at least much freer than they would be had the court ordered them to serve time in jail or prison.
+Probation sentences are a type of punishment; they are not voluntary.
+A person sentenced to probation must serve the entire probation period and comply with any limitations or conditions imposed.

 Probationers who violate any of the conditions imposed by the court can have their probation sentences revoked.
-This typically happens when, for example, a probation officer finds that a probationer has violated a condition (such as not maintaining employment, or failing a drug test) and reports this to the court.
+This typically happens when, for example, a probation officer finds that a probationer has violated a condition (such as failing a drug test or not maintaining employment) and reports this to the court.
 The probation officer or a prosecutor can file a probation revocation and ask the court to hold a revocation hearing.

 A revocation hearing is similar to a criminal trial, though there are significant differences.

 Probationers have a right to a hearing in which the court will hear the evidence about any alleged violation.
 The probationer has the right to call witnesses and present evidence at the revocation hearing and has the right to be represented by an attorney.
 If the court finds that the probationer has violated any of the probation conditions, it will then determine whether to revoke probation or impose other penalties.